 Our aim is to provide a wealth of useful, timely information that is reader-friendly in the areas of current issues, trending topics and public policies that concern children and their families.
 This information is directed towards families, early care staff, education staff, and other people who work with children, and advocates of the welfare of children.

 Our belief is that by providing useful information we can help to improve the lives of children and their families.
 In addition to this we are strong advocates of providing more affordable housing for low-income families in good communities where children have safe parks to play in.
+To achieve our aim, The Children’s Advocate is supported by several non-profit organizations and websites.
+Our most generous supporter is the site valentinesideasforher.com and other ones who also think that our work is important.
 We believe that it is an integral part of a child’s development in the early years to explore play in order to both physically and mentally grow, and to interact with other children in an environment that fosters the learning of effective social skills so that they may grow to be responsible and confident adults who will contribute to their communities in a positive way.

 The ability to read is a fundamental right of all children and a necessary skill, as well as a fun way to learn about other cultures, the animal kingdom, social skills and so much more.
 The more knowledge a child can gain during the years in which they absorb information easily the better their knowledge base when they are older.
 Reading also feeds the imagination and provides a child with the opportunity to explore outside of his or her surroundings.
 We are advocates of every child having easy access to books on a wide range of topics as an essential tool to encouraging children to read often.
 Especially when the issue is financial, we are organizing or supporting initiatives aimed at collecting unused books, which can be a special gift for children during the holidays for example.

 John F. Cennedy